History of US Broadcasting Abroad

 Purpose:

-Covers human rights abuses and
+- Covers human rights abuses and oppression of minorities in authoritarian regimes.

 -